bhuvvaan/dreambooth-training/README.md

 If running on GCP use the following configurations for your VM instance, _Deep Learning VM for PyTorch 2.3 with CUDA 12.1, M125, Debian 11, Python 3.10, with PyTorch 2.3 and fast.ai preinstalled_

-Training data for dreambooth needs to be on Huggingface Hub for easy access from any system
+Training data for dreambooth needs to be on Huggingface Hub for easy access from any system.
+The dataset used in the code below is at [https://huggingface.co/datasets/bhuv1-c/valid-warehouses-dataset](https://huggingface.co/datasets/bhuv1-c/valid-warehouses-dataset).

 ```bash
 #!/bin/bash